Graph Convex Hull Bounds as generalized Jensen Inequalities: Graph Convex Hull Bounds for Markov Operators

 \section{Graph Convex Hull Bounds for Markov Operators}

-Note that the only properties of the expected value $\bE$ used to prove $\bE[Z] \in \overline{\CH(A)}$ in \Cref{thm:mean_in_convex_hull} are linearity, positivity of $\ell(Z)$ for each $\ell \in \cZ'$ (i.e.\ $\ell(Z)\geq 0$ implies $\bE[\ell(Z)]\geq 0$) as well as $\bE[Z] = Z$ for each constant random variable $Z \in \cZ$ (and the same is true for Jensen's inequality).
-Therefore, Jensen's inequality and the graph convex hull bounds can be seen as algebraic results rather than measure theoretic ones, and can be extended to operators that do not necessarily involve integration, but simply satisfy the three properties above.
-Such a generalization is the purpose of this section and it will also allow us to cover conditional expectations in the subsequent section.
+Note that the only properties of the expected value $\bE$ used to prove $\bE[Z] \in \overline{\CH(A)}$ in \Cref{thm:mean_in_convex_hull} are its linearity, the positivity of $\ell(Z)$ for each $\ell \in \cZ'$ (meaning that $\ell(Z)\geq 0$ implies $\bE[\ell(Z)]\geq 0$), and the property that $\bE[Z] = Z$ for each constant random variable $Z \in \cZ$ (and the same is true for Jensen's inequality).
+Therefore, Jensen's inequality and the graph convex hull bounds can be interpreted as algebraic results rather than as measure theoretic ones, and can be extended to operators that do not necessarily involve integration, but merely satisfy the three properties above.
+This generalization is the purpose of this section and will also enable us to cover conditional expectations in the subsequent section.
 Such operators are known as \emph{Markov operators} and play a crucial role in the analysis of time evolution phenomena and dynamical systems \citep{Bakry2014Markov}.
-It is well-known that they satisfy Jensen's inequality \citep[Equation~(1.2.1)]{Bakry2014Markov}, yet we significantly broaden the setting in which it applies, cf.\ \Cref{rem:def_of_Markov_operators_typical_assumptions}.
+They are well-known to satisfy Jensen's inequality \citep[Equation~(1.2.1)]{Bakry2014Markov}, yet we significantly broaden the setting in which it applies, cf.\ \Cref{rem:def_of_Markov_operators_typical_assumptions}.

 \begin{definition} Let $\Omega_{1},\Omega_{2}$ be sets and $\cS_{1},\cS_{2}$ be vector spaces of functions on $\Omega_{1}$ and $\Omega_{2}$ that contain the unit constant functions $\mathds{1}_{\Omega_{1}}\colon \Omega_{1} \to \bR$, $t \mapsto 1$ and $\mathds{1}_{\Omega_{2}}$, respectively, e.g.\ $\cS_{1} = L^{1}(\bP_{1})$, if $(\Omega_{1},\Sigma_{1},\bP_{1})$ is a probability space.
-A linear operator $\cE \colon \cS_{1} \to \cS_{2}$ is called a \defterm{Markov operator} if \begin{enumerate}[label = (\roman*)] \item $\cE(\mathds{1}_{\Omega_{1}}) = \mathds{1}_{\Omega_{2}}$, \item $\cE(\varphi) \geq 0$ for each $\varphi\in \cS_{1}$ with $f \geq 0$. \end{enumerate} Further, let $\cZ$ be a real topological vector space and
+A linear operator $\cE \colon \cS_{1} \to \cS_{2}$ is called a \defterm{Markov operator} if \begin{enumerate}[label = (\roman*)] \item $\cE(\mathds{1}_{\Omega_{1}}) = \mathds{1}_{\Omega_{2}}$, \item $\cE(\varphi) \geq 0$ for each $\varphi\in \cS_{1}$ with $\varphi \geq 0$. \end{enumerate} Further, let $\cZ$ be a real topological vector space and

 e.g.\ $\cS^{\cZ}_{1} = L^{1}(\bP_{1};\cZ)$ in the case $\cS_{1} = L^{1}(\bP_{1})$.
 We call $\cE^{\cZ} \colon \cS^{\cZ}_{1} \to \cS^{\cZ}_{2}$ a \defterm{$\cZ$-valued Markov operator} associated with the Markov operator $\cE$ if $\ell(\cE^{\cZ}(Z_{1})) = \cE(\ell(Z_{1}))$ for each $\ell \in \cZ'$ and $Z_{1} \in \cS^{\cZ}_{1}$, i.e.\ if the following diagram commutes for each $\ell \in \cZ'$.